Artist Spotlight: Chris Buono - Multi Media Guitar Madman

 The Brown Plant Hopper is the second fastest moving insect in the world which, to get pole position, should take lessons from Chris’s fingerboard gymnastics.

-“My strings are fairly light, which helps dexterity and speed” says Chris, “I have to say a big thank you to D’Addario, who support all my string needs which are fitted on all of my guitars including my number one Strat, which I tell everyone I’m going to be buried with.
+“My strings gauges are all over the map” says Chris, “Big thanks goes to D’Addario who support all my string needs.
+They’re on all of my guitars including my number one Strat, which I tell everyone I’m going to be buried with.
 It’s a ’73 that’s unusually light and just plain awesome.
 I modded the crap out of it, but the mojo is in the original body and neck.

-I’m teaching different styles on a variety of guitars for the Hal Leonard and TrueFire tuition videos, so I need sets of .008, .009, .010, .011’s and even .012’s for fretted and unfretted electric and acoustic guitars (that includes nylon, too!).
-I don’t play any lower than a 9 gauge.
-The only guys I know who play lower are ZZ Top’s Billy Gibbons, Alan Holdsworth, and Rusty Cooley.
-I did a product video for Steve Toone’s range of ‘Ultimate Shreadmachine’ guitars, and the guitar was loaded with 8’s, but it was like getting into a Lamborghini.
+I’m always playing and teaching different styles on a variety of guitars and thus I need sets of .008, .009, .010, .011’s and even .012’s for fretted and unfretted electric and acoustic guitars (that includes nylon, too!).
+I don’t usually play any lower than a .009 gauge, but I recently did a product video for one of Rick Toone’s Ultimate Shred Machine six-string models and the guitar was loaded with .008’s.
+Straight up: It was like getting into a Lamborghini.
 I couldn’t believe how big the sound was from such light strings.
 That’s the genius or Rick.
-I plugged it into a Fender ‘64 deluxe and it sounded like God and with no sound effects!”
+I plugged it into my Fractal Audio Axe-Fx II XL and it sounded like God!”

 Chris carried a lot of guitar related gear in several bags before he gave Fusion a call.